 - Peer teaching and tutoring are encouraged.
-Taking credit for another's work or cheating during exams is unacceptable and are grounds for termination. - 2 Students will be expected to maintain an average of 70% on all theory tests and assignments. - 3 Students may not be released from required theory class to take a client. - Only desk personnel may schedule or change client service appointments. - All services must be checked and the service ticket initialed by a Learning Leader. - Students are expected to be continuously working on school-related projects, assignments, reading, or test preparation during school hours. - Students will receive clock hours during the times they fully participate in their learning experience. - When students are not scheduled with service appointments or are not scheduled to attend theory or specialty class, they may focus on the following: - a.
-Completion of clinic practical worksheets - b.
-Completion of theory review - c.
+Taking credit for another's work or cheating during exams is unacceptable. - 2 Students will be expected to maintain an average of 70% on all theory tests and assignments. - 3 Students may not be released from required theory class to take a client. - Only desk personnel may schedule or change client service appointments. - All services must be checked and the service ticket initialed by an instructor. - Students are expected to be continuously working on school-related projects, assignments, reading, or test preparation during school hours. - Students will receive clock hours during the times they fully participate in their learning experience. - When students are not scheduled with service appointments or are not scheduled to attend theory or an elective class, they may focus on the following: - a.
+Completion of monthly worksheets - b.
+Completion of theory review worksheets - c.
 Performing a service on another student - d.
-Listening to or reading school resource center materials, including educational videos, audiotapes, and books - Students must comply with school personnel and Learning Leader's assignments and requests as required by the curriculum and student professional guidelines. - Students may not perform hair, skin, or nail services outside of school unless authorized to do so by school administration.
+Listening to or reading school resource center materials, including educational videos, audiotapes, and books - Students must comply with school personnel and instructor's assignments and requests as required by the curriculum and student guidelines and rules. - Students may not perform hair, skin, or nail services outside of school unless authorized to do so by school administration.
 Conducting unauthorized hair, skin, or nail services outside of school will be reported to the state board and may result in your inability to receive a professional license. - Students are responsible for their own equipment and may use a station drawer only while working at that station.
 All equipment, tools, and personal items must be secured in their assigned locker.
-Paul Mitchell The School Provo is not responsible for any lost or stolen articles. - 1 Parking is allowed in assigned parking areas only or cars may be towed at the owner's expense. - 1 All worksheets are due on the assigned day of by the end of school. - If a student fails to complete a worksheet 100%, the student will be placed on the Back on Track list and will remain on the list until the following submission of the practical worksheets. - If a student fails to pass the Core written and/or practical exam on their second attempt, they may be asked to withdraw from the program and re-start in the next class start date. - Theory: Students will not be allowed in Theory once the door is closed.
+Paul Mitchell The School Boise is not responsible for any lost or stolen articles. - Parking is allowed in assigned parking areas only or cars may be towed at the owner's expense. - All worksheets are due at the end of the student's last scheduled day for the month. - If a student fails to complete a worksheet 100%, the student will be placed on the Back on Track list and will remain on the list until the following month. - Theory: Students will not be allowed in Theory once the door is closed.
 The student will not receive theory credit or clock hours during this time.
 If a student chooses to leave Theory class for any reason he/she will not be allowed to return to Theory.
 If there's a transition period during Theory, a student will be allowed to enter to receive credit for the remaining scheduled time in Theory.